DeltaRCM/DeltaMetrics/docs/source/guides/userguide.rst

     The 0th dimension of the cube is the *time* dimension, and the 1st and 2nd dimensions are the `y` and `x` dimensions of the model domain, respectively.
 The `x` dimension is the *cross-channel* dimension, Implementations using non-standard data should permute datasets to match this convention.

-The CubeVariable supports arbitrary math (all using `numpy` for fast computations!).
+The CubeVariable supports arbitrary math (using `xarray` for fast computations via CubeVariable.data syntax).
 For example:

 .. doctest::